Stage 2 reading - Sequencing imaginative texts

-- UnT6: locates specific information in a predictable text or a given set of digital sources (comprehension); identifies connectives that develop coherence between ideas or events (tracks pronoun referencing) (see Grammar) (process)
+UnT6: scans texts to locate specific information in a predictable print text (comprehension); uses cohesive devices to connect ideas or events (e.g. tracks pronoun referencing) (see Grammar) (process)

-- UnT7: monitors the development of ideas using language and visual features (topic sentences, key verbs, graphs) (comprehension)
+UnT7: monitors the development of ideas using language and visual features (e.g. topic sentences, key verbs, graphs) (comprehension)

-- UnT8: uses knowledge of cohesive devices to track meaning throughout a text (connectives such as however, on the other hand) - see 'grammar' (process)
+UnT8: uses knowledge of cohesive devices to track meaning throughout a text (e.g. connectives such as however, on the other hand) (see Grammar) (process)